 B.A., Religion and Literature, University of British Columbia (2000)

-Mounting major Aboriginal Law, Administrative Law, Constitutional Law and Charter cases
+Mounting major Aboriginal Law, Administrative Law, Constitutional Law and Charter cases, as a part of a team.

 Successfully appealed to the Supreme Court of Canada on behalf of a First Nation to obtain just compensation for their historic loss of reserve lands used for a hydro-electric project, and clarifying the law of equitable compensation.